fcanas/OHMKit/README.md

 It exists because [RestKit](https://github.com/RestKit/RestKit) (which is awesome by the way), is sometimes too big, heavy, and indirect.

-There is no networking layer.
+This project doesn't handle networking.
 Use [AFNetworking](https://github.com/AFNetworking/AFNetworking).

+This project doesn't handle resource routes.
+Use [SOCKit](https://github.com/jverkoey/sockit).

 ## Usage